mohsinzaheer2004-oss/soc-analyst-journey/networking/week-01.md

   6. Presentation — handles data formatting, encryption/decryption
   7. Application — where actual applications interact with the network (HTTP, DNS, etc.)

+## Day 5
+- Completed the "Packets & Frames" room on TryHackMe ✅ (6 tasks, 80 points, streak: 2)
+- Learned how data is broken down and transmitted across a network:
+  - Packets — data is split into smaller units at the Network layer, each packet carrying source/destination IP addresses
+  - Frames — packets get wrapped into frames at the Data Link layer, adding source/destination MAC addresses for local delivery
+  - Encapsulation — as data moves down the OSI layers, each layer adds its own header (and sometimes trailer) around the data — this whole process is called encapsulation, and it's reversed (de-encapsulation) on the receiving end